TREASURIES-Yields rise, but hold below recent highs

 Demand for bonds as investors sell equities and rotate into fixed income for quarter-end is seen as supporting bonds this week and early next week.

-Many analysts expect Treasury yields to keep rising if economic data begins to meet expectations of strong growth and with inflation expected to jump relative to last year, when price pressures dropped as businesses shut down to fight the pandemic.
+Many analysts expect Treasury yields to continue to march higher if economic data begins to meet expectations of strong growth and with inflation expected to jump relative to last year, when price pressures dropped due to coronavirus-related business shutdowns.

 “Ultimately in the medium-term we expect yields to continue to rise against a very supportive fiscal backdrop,” said Cohn.

-Data on Friday showed U.S. consumer spending fell in February by the most in 10 months, as a cold snap gripped many parts of the country and the boost from a second round of stimulus checks to middle- and lower-income households faded.
+Data on Friday showed that U.S. consumer spending fell by the most in 10 months in February as a cold snap gripped many parts of the country and the boost from a second round of stimulus checks to middle- and lower-income households faded, though the decline is likely temporary.

-The consumer spending decline should be temporary.
-U.S. President Joe Biden will unveil a multitrillion-dollar plan to rebuild America's infrastructure next week, though that should take awhile to boost the economy.
+U.S. President Joe Biden will unveil a multitrillion-dollar plan to rebuild America's infrastructure next week, though that spending is likely to take longer to affect the economy.

-The Federal Reserve has also committed to holding rates near zero for years to come, boosting expectations of stronger growth and inflation.

-Philadelphia Fed President Patrick Harker said the central bank will continue to support the U.S. economy until it recovers from the pandemic and he is not worried about inflation.

 Treasury bill yields remained at depressed levels as money market investors struggle with a surge of cash and a drop in supply.

 One-month yields US1MTR= were last at 0.015%, after going as low as 0.005% last week.
-The cost of borrowing in the overnight repo market USONRP= fell to zero, from 0.04% earlier on Friday.
-It traded in negative territory last week.
+The cost of borrowing in the overnight repo market USONRP= was at 0.04% after trading in negative territory last week.

 Price